Tuite is promoted from interim director/deputy director to athletics director.

 In 2012, Wright was named the NCAA West Regional Coach of the Year after the team earned the WAC regular season title and recorded its second-highest team score in school history.
 He coached Wallace to the 2012 WAC Gymnast of the Year title after she won the conference’s All-Around title and set the school’s all-around record four times that season.
 She was also the 2009 WAC Freshman of the Year.

-Wright’s gymnasts have won three WAC and 13 MPSF individual championships.
+Wright’s gymnasts have won three WAC and 15 MPSF individual championships.
+Last season, two Spartans won individual titles - Haleigh Shepard on vault and Taylor Chan on floor.
 In 2015, Cami Guyer won the vault, floor and all-around titles and was named the MPSF Gymnast of the Year.
 That same year, Marissa Unpingco tied for first on beam to join Amberly Klein as the only two Spartan gymnasts to win the MPSF beam championship.

 The Spartans have broken every team school record since 2004 including the beam record in 2011 and the vault record in 2015.
 Every individual record has also been tied or broken during Wright’s tenure.

 Outside the gym, Wright believes firmly in the importance of academics and athletics in a college education.
-The 2011 team posted the highest grade-point average among all 16 San Jose State intercollegiate teams.
-In his 15 seasons, his gymnastics have received 120 Academic All-Conference Awards and 108 NACGC/W Scholastic All-America recognitions.
-Since 2010, seven gymnasts have been named Arthur Ashe Jr., Sports Scholars including Shanice Howard who was named the Arthur Ashe Jr., Overall Top Female Scholar.
-Two gymnasts have received CoSIDA Academic All-District honors - Maddie Herr in 2016 and Howard in 2011.
-In 2016, 12 current and former gymnasts received either President’s Scholar (1) or Dean’s Scholar honors.
+The 2011 team posted the highest grade-point average among all 20 San Jose State intercollegiate teams.
+In his 16 seasons, his gymnastics have received 128 Academic All-Conference Awards and 116 NACGC/W Scholastic All-America recognitions.
+Since 2010, eight gymnasts have been named Arthur Ashe Jr., Sports Scholars including Shanice Howard who was named the Arthur Ashe Jr., Overall Top Female Scholar.
+Two gymnasts have received CoSIDA Academic All-District honors - Maddie Herr, 2016; and Howard, 2011.

 Wright’s teams are also one of the top Spartan teams in giving back to the community.
 The team visits The team participates in various activities throughout the season and participates in “Think Pink” month in February as all teams raise the awareness of breast cancer research.
 The Spartans assisted with camps and clinics held in association with the 2012 and 2016 USA Gymnastics Olympic Trials held at the HP Pavilion in San Jose.